carbon-design-system/carbon-for-ibm-dotcom/README.md

 If you are building pages for IBM.com,
 [see what is needed on the page](https://github.com/carbon-design-system/carbon-for-ibm-dotcom/blob/master/docs/building-for-ibm-dotcom.md).

+## Requirements

+This repo requires [Node](https://nodejs.org/) `v12.x`.

+[nvm](https://github.com/nvm-sh/nvm) is a useful tool for managing multiple versions of Node.
+If you choose to install and use this tool, running `nvm use` before starting work will automatically switch your environment to the correct version of Node.

 ## Documentation

 - See our documentation site